Home Sweet Home

 Many years ago many forward-thinking donors passed the keys to their former homes over to The Trustees for safekeeping.
 During Home Sweet Home we are providing you with your own "key for the day."
 Come experience all the beauty, history, art, collections and stories contained within each home as well as the exquisitely designed gardens and stunning natural landscapes that surround them.
 Whether you're an architecture aficionado, into fine period furnishings, or simply curious we have a house for you to explore.

-Home Sweet Home will take place Saturday, May 21 from 10AM – 4PM at nine Trustees historic sites which generally charge admission during the open season and a few of which are only open to the public a few times each year.
+Home Sweet Home will take place Saturday, May 20 from 10AM – 4PM at ten Trustees historic sites which generally charge admission during the open season, and a few of which are only open to the public a few times each year.
 From the Berkshires to Greater Boston, there’s a Home Sweet Home open to you.

 NORTH SHORE & GREATER BOSTON